ashokponkumar/cloud-monitoring/grafana/navigating_grafana.md

 # Navigating to the Grafana dashboard
 {:#navigating_grafana}

-In {{site.data.keyword.Bluemix}}, you can use Grafana, an open source analytics and visualization platform, to monitor, search, analyze, and visualize your metrics in a variety of graphs, for example charts and tables.
+In the {{site.data.keyword.Bluemix}}, you can use Grafana, an open source analytics and visualization platform, to monitor, search, analyze, and visualize your metrics in a variety of graphs, for example charts and tables.
 Use Grafana to perform advanced analytical tasks.
 {:shortdesc}

 You can launch Grafana in any of the following ways:

-* From {{site.data.keyword.Bluemix_notm}}
+* From the {{site.data.keyword.Bluemix_notm}}

     You can launch to your specific Docker container metrics in Grafana, in context to that specific container.
-This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed Cloud infrastructure.
+This feature applies only to containers that are deployed in the {{site.data.keyword.Bluemix_notm}}-managed  infrastructure.

     For more information, see [Navigating to the Grafana dashboard from the {{site.data.keyword.Bluemix_notm}} dashboard](navigating_grafana.html#launch_grafana_from_bluemix).